Jack of All Trades

 I was not blind to the fact that much of what others accomplished was a result of years of training and practice and hard work.
 I didn’t expect that I could simply decide to tame lions or do surgery or win a world class boxing match against the reigning champ The people who did those things devoted their lives to becoming experts.
 But my point is, I never looked at those people and thought, “Oh, I could never do that!”
 Rather, I’d think, “If I really wanted to do that; if I were willing to put in the time, I could probably do the same.”

 Of course, the reason you devote your life to such things is because you enjoy it and it interests you.
-Or because you’re good at ityou’re your own accomplishments bring you satisfaction.
+Or because you’re good at it and your own accomplishments bring you satisfaction.
 Or, sometimes because you have no other options.
 Or any combination of those.

 I had zero interest in becoming a lion tamer or surgeon or boxer, but I did pursue many other interests, some to excellence, some to mere competence.
-Some I found I had no natural affinity for, and decided that I wasn’t willing to invest the energy it would take to become good.
+Some things I found I had no natural affinity for, and decided that I wasn’t willing to invest the energy it would take to become good at them.
 But I have to say honestly, I was far better at many things than most people are at one.
 I was a happy dabbler.

 When I died, some people lamented that I’d never really done anything with my life; that I’d “wasted” my talents.
 I was never at the top of any career or profession.
 I’d never had much money.
 I wasn’t famous.
 I’d hadn’t won any awards.
 I was the kind of person they called a “Jack of all trades, master of none.”
 They meant that as a bad thing, but I never took it like that.

-If I’d settled on one path early in life, and worked at it until I was The Best (or at least one of the best) in my chosen field, I certainly would have been more successful in life by most human standards.
+Had I settled on one path early in life, and worked at it until I was the best (or at least one of the best) in my chosen field, I certainly would have been more successful in life by most social standards.
 But I would have had to sacrifice the constant joy of new discovery.
 I would not have had the time or freedom or mental energy to throw my whole heart into whatever caught my fancy.
 I would not have owned my possessions; my possessions would have owned me.
 There is a reason they are called the “trappings” of success.

 Maybe another time, I will choose one thing and stay with it until full mastery, but I don’t think I have any regrets about not doing it this time.
 Others might have seen my life as wasted, but I see a life spent in freedom, following my own heart.